 What to expect from your doctor

-Your child's doctor or other health provider is likely to ask you a number of questions about your child's eating and activity, including:
+Your child's doctor or other health care provider is likely to ask you a number of questions about your child's eating and activity, including:

 - What does your child eat in a typical day?